IRIBHM-computational-groups/atc-ptc-stratification/README.md

 sudo apptainer shell --writable r-sandbox

 Once inside the container, start a R session and install the R packages mentioned above like on any other system.
+## Alternative installation
+To run this R code without Apptainer, installing R 4.1.0 and the packages listed above will suffice.
+See https://cran.r-project.org/bin/
 ## Installation time
 Installation time can vary depending on the system.
 The installation of apptainer and the container can be completed in less than an hour.